 3.Industrial real estate

-Industrial real estate includes manufacturing buildings and property, as well as warehouses.
+Industrial includes manufacturing buildings and property, as well as warehouses.
 The buildings are used for research, production, storage, and distribution of goods.
-Some buildings that distribute goods are considered commercial real estate.
+Some buildings that distribute goods are considered commercial.
 The classification is important because the zoning, construction, and sales are handled differently.

 This includes vacant land, working farms, and ranches.
 The subcategories within vacant land include undeveloped, early development or reuse, subdivision and site assembly.